-Beata hops are available to be purchased from multiple suppliers.
+Beata hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Beata Hops
+Origin and Geneology of the Beata Hop

 Bred for its beta content at Horticulture Research International (HRI) at Wye College in the UK in 1995, it went to farm trials in 2006.

 English hops begin to be harvested annually in the fall starting at the beginning of September, and often continuing into early October.

 Beata is a bittering hop that is commonly used only to bitter the beer during brewing, and not for too much flavor and aromas.

 The high beta acid of the Beata hop means that its bitterness utilization is very good.
 It also has notes of almonds, honey and apricots.

 These are the common ranges that we've seen with Beata hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.